 In some cases, the relevant professional body/bodies may decide to make its/their own independent decision.
 For example, even if the Committee of Enquiry dismisses the case, a relevant professional body may decide that such decision was wrong, de-register or refuse to register the student.
 In such circumstances the student will not be able to complete the professional qualification.

 If the student fails to comply with any outcome determined by the Committee Panel within any timeframes specified by the Committee Panel, the Committee Panel (or a new Committee Panel) may be asked to reconsider the outcome to be applied.
 Alternatively, the failure to comply with the outcome may itself constitute misconduct serious enough to be referred for a new fitness to practise investigation.

 13. Action to be Taken Following the Committee of Enquiry

-The Committee Secretary shall confirm in writing to the student normally within 7 working days of the conclusion of the Committee meeting whether or not the allegation has been substantiated, any outcome or sanction to be imposed and the student’s right to request a formal review of the decision in accordance with the University's Final Review Procedures.
+The Committee Secretary shall confirm in writing to the student normally within seven working days of the conclusion of the Committee meeting whether or not the allegation has been substantiated, any outcome or sanction to be imposed and the student’s right to request a formal review of the decision in accordance with the University's Final Review Procedure.
 Once prepared and approved by the Committee Chair, a copy of the report of the Panel’s decisions and reasons for the decisions or minutes of the Committee meeting will subsequently also be provided to the student.

 If the finding of the Committee is that a case has not been substantiated, the Chair of the Committee of Enquiry may also inform the student verbally of this.